wp-plugins/cm-answers/readme.txt

 == Description ==

-Free Question & Answer system for WordPress that allows customization of the system look&feel.
+Free Question & Answer forum for WordPress that allows customization of the system look&feel.

 * Includes views count